pippinbarr/cart253-2019/modules/libraries-p5-sound/libraries-p5-sound.md

 - If we want to investigate further, we probably want to actually add the library to our project so we can experiment with it
 - The key point to know here is that a library is (generally) just another __JavaScript file__ with the extension `.js`
 - Most libraries provide some kind of __download link__ to the library file on their homepage, but `p5.sound` __doesn't__, which is annoying
-- In fact, `p5.sound` is "built in" to the default p5 library distribution, so to get it we need to download p5
+- In fact, `p5.sound` is "built in" to the default p5 library distribution, which is why it's already included in our template project for instance
-- So we go to the __Download__ page on the p5 website
-- And we download `p5.js complete` because we can see in its notes that it includes `p5.sound`

 ---

 ## Adding a library to your project

+- If we _did_ want to download it, we'd
+  - Go to the __Download__ page on the p5 website
+  - Download `p5.js complete` because we can see in its notes that it includes `p5.sound`
 - Once we've downloaded `p5.zip` (which is the full `p5.js` distribution) we unzip it...
 - ... and inside the folder we find the `addons/` folder...
 - ... and inside that folder we find the files `p5.sound.js` and `p5.sound.min.js`

---
+???

-- (Remember that these are the __same library__, but the `min` version is a smaller file size.)
+- Remember that the `.min` version is the __same library__, just a smaller file size.)

 ---